JooYoo/vuepress-portfolio/src/blog/2020-11-29_debug_webapp_on_android_device/Debug WebApp on Android device.md

 - Phone: start Chrome
 - PC: find the _input-box_ `Open tab with url` inside of _DevTool_ page, then input the same IP Address as above `http://192.168.x.x:5500/`, then click _open_
 - The WebApp should open on the Phone and an extra browser window should be opened on the PC at the same time.

+## Step 4: debugging on the Phone

+- PC: under the _input-box_, in the _tab-list_ find the WebApp
+- PC: click `inspect`.
+A new window should be opened, and the same WebApp instance should run both on PC and Phone.
+- The debugging tool in Chrome can be used to debug the WebApp instance on the phone.